Baselworld 2019: The highlights and surprises of the year

 Patek Philippe

-In 2019, Patek Philippe is presenting another pilot-style timepiece with the new addition Alarm Travel Time Ref.
+In 2019, Patek Philippe presents another pilot-style timepiece with the new addition, the Alarm Travel Time Ref.
 5520P-001.
-The well-known function of the second time zone in 12h format and the two day and night displays are now joined by an easy-to-use alarm that, like the date, is adjusted to the respective local time.
-This can be switched on or off using the pusher at two o'clock and set in 24h format using the crown at four o'clock.
-Patek Philippe has registered four patents for the specially designed alarm mechanism.
-Thanks to the transparent case back, you have a clear view of the impressive AL 30-660 SC FUS manufacture caliber with a total of 574 components.
-For the first time, the case of a striking watch from Patek Philippe is now waterproof - but that also comes at a price: the special watch with sophisticated mechanics and a platinum case costs a whopping 204,050 euros.
+In addition to the familiar function of a second time zone in 12-hour format and the two day and night displays, there is now an easy-to-use alarm that, like the date, is adjusted to the local time.
+The pusher at two o'clock can be used to turn it on or off, and the crown at four o'clock can be used to set the time in 24-hour format.
+Patek Philippe has filed four patents for the specially developed alarm mechanism.
+The transparent case back provides a clear view of the impressive in-house caliber AL 30-660 SC FUS, which comprises a total of 574 components.
+For the first time, the case of a Patek Philippe chiming watch is now water-resistant – but that comes at a price: This special watch with its sophisticated mechanics and platinum case costs a whopping €204,050.

 Rolex